jacobsvante/Flask-Resize/README.md

 Default: False

-When True a placeholder image will be generated if the image can't be generated.
+A placeholder image will be returned if the image couldn't be generated.
 The placeholder will contain text specifying dimensions, and reason for image not being generated (either `empty image path` or `<filepath> does not exist`)

 ### format